 - Applying the probabilistic method to prove the existence of e.g. algorithms

-- Giving simple and efficient algorithms and data structures using randomization where more traditional deterministic approaches are more cumbersome or less efficient
+- Giving simple and efficient algorithms and data structures using randomisation where more traditional deterministic approaches are more cumbersome or less efficient

-- Reason about and apply randomized techniques to computational problems that the student may later encounter in life.
+- Reason about and apply randomised techniques to computational problems that the student may later encounter in life.